imranhsayed/react-with-wordpress/README.md

 define('JWT_AUTH_CORS_ENABLE', true);
 ```

 iii.
-Now you can make a request to
+Now you can make a request to `/wp-json/jwt-auth/v1/token` REST API provided by the plugin.
+You need to pass
+username and password and it returns a user object and token .
+You can save the token in localstorage and send it in the headers
+of your protected route requests ( e.g. `/wp-json/wp/v2/posts` )

 iiv.
-Now whenever you send a request to WordPress REST API for your protected routes, you send the token received in the headers of
+So whenever you send a request to WordPress REST API for your protected routes, you send the token received in the headers of
 your request
 ```
 {